IshaiJaffe/bablic-sinatra-example/README.md

     :::term
     $ heroku addons:add bablic
     -----> Adding bablic to sharp-mountain-4005... done, v18 (free)
+    -----> Localization is set from "en" to "es"

+ You'll notice the message saying you're site localization is set from english to spanish, those are the defaults locale codes.
+ To define your site locale codes on provision:

+    $ heroku addons:add bablic --original=<ORIGINAL_LOCALE_CODE> --target=<TARGET_LOCALE_CODES>

+ For example:

+    $ heroku addons:add bablic --original=fr --target="de,hi"
+    -----> Adding bablic to sharp-mountain-4005... done, v18 (free)
+    -----> Localization is set from "fr" to "de,hi"

  Once Bablic has been added, a `BABLIC_ID` and a `BABLIC_SNIPPET` setting will be available in the app configuration.
 The `BABLIC_SNIPPET` is the client-side code that will be added to your HTML layout files. to integrate your web pages.
 This can be confirmed using the `heroku config:get` command.